hctwist/advent-of-code-framework/README.md

 }
 ```

-### Notes
+### Input

 Input is read by the framework and can be accessed in the solution via the `Input` property (or directly in the constructor).

+### Process

-Each *problem* run instantiates a solution, so state can't be shared between runs.
+Each *problem* run instantiates a new solution, so state can't be shared between runs.

-The runner will pick up the first solution that matches the day number, so multiple solutions for a single day will be ignored.
-To direct the runner to a specific solution you can disable solutions by passing in `false` to the `Solution` attribute.

 Benchmarking includes the runtime of the constructor as well as the specific problem, however it doesn't include reading input files.

+### Disabling Solutions

+Solutions can be disabled by passing in `false` to the `Solution` attribute, which means it will be ignored for runs and benchmarks.

+A problem that throws a `NotImplementedException` is not considered as having failed and will not contribute to the benchmarks.